ucbepic/TWIX/readme.md

   - `template` (list, optional): The template output from `predict_template`.
 If not specified, TWIX will look in the local result folder to read the predicted template.
   - `result_folder` (str): The path to store results.
 - **Returns:**
-  - `dict`: A dictionary of extraction results, where the key is the file path, and the value is the extraction object of that file.
+  - `dict`: A dictionary of extraction results, where the key is the file name, and the value is the extraction object of that file.
 Each extraction object is a list of data blocks containing either table blocks or key-value blocks.
 Results will be written locally in the result folder, naming the file as `extracted.json`.
   - `cost` (float): The cost incurred during the function call.
 ---